Prostitution in the United States: Push for legalization in New York

 In 2020, some New York elected officials introduced bills to legalize prostitution in the state, but those bills have not received widespread support.
 The state did, however, repeal an anti-loitering law that critics argued discouraged street prostitution and targeted transgender people.

 Local district attorneys have significant discretion over how to enforce existing prostitution laws.
 In New York City, District Attorneys often dismiss cases after community service is complete.
 In January 2021, the Brooklyn DA office stated that it would dismiss over a 1,000 warrants based on prostitution in the past 50 years, and erase prostitution in the criminal history of over 25,000 people who had been convicted of prostitution.
-Despite this, the issue often comes up in District Attorney elections, such as most recently in Manhattan, where prominent attorneys for the city, notably P. A. Potter, the assistant DA for the borough, included an amnesty for sex workers as part of his successful campaign.
+Despite this, the issue often comes up in District Attorney elections, such in Manhattan, where prominent attorneys for the city, notably P. A. Potter in 2021, the assistant DA for the borough, included an amnesty for sex workers as part of his successful campaign.
 Some New York District Attorneys have stated their support for the Nordic Model, however this support engendered a backlash from sex worker advocates who oppose the prosecution of buyers.